Feb 22, 2021

-Accidents happen.
-In fact, they happen every day, and often involve drivers with squeaky clean driving records.
-But should a single accident after years of clean driving negatively impact your car insurance rates?
-Most would agree that it shouldn’t, and this is why many Ontario insurance companies offer accident forgiveness to their policyholders to minimize the impact of an incident.
+Accidents happen, and often involve drivers with squeaky clean driving records.
+But should a single incident after years of clean driving negatively impact your car insurance quote?
+Most would agree that it shouldn’t.
+This is why many insurers offer accident forgiveness to their policyholders to minimize the impact of an incident.

-Even the best of us make mistakes from time to time, and we all deserve to be forgiven, even if it was not your fault.
+The best of us make mistakes from time to time, and we all deserve to be forgiven, even if it was not your fault.
 According to a Toronto Star report there are 160,000 car accidents happening in Canada per year.
 Many drivers feel safer knowing they have an extra layer of protection.

 What Is Accident Forgiveness?